Location: North Central Nevada

-Following one of the main east west transportation corridors on the North American continent, 15,000 people visit Winnemucca each day as they travel through the Great Basin crossing from the Rocky Mountains to the port cities of San Francisco & Oakland, California.
+Following one of the main east-west transportation corridors on the North American continent, 15,000 people visit Winnemucca each day as they travel through the Great Basin crossing from the Rocky Mountains to the port cities of San Francisco & Oakland, California.

 We were on the route when it was just a footpath, long before people were riding across these lands on horseback.
 Then came the pioneer's California Trail, when the gold and silver mining booms fueled the greatest Western Migration in American History.
 When the first transcontinental railroad was built, Winnemucca became a major shipping point serving the intermountain west.

 Now Winnemucca lies on the backbone of the Internet, astride the Union Pacific Railroad with it's Amtrak service, and alongside Interstate 80 which begins in New York City and ends in San Francisco.

 - Winnemucca was formerly named ‘French Ford,’ by a French trader, who settled on the banks of River Humboldt in 1860.
 The name was changed to Winnemucca in 1868, by the Railroad authorities, in honor of Chief Winnemucca, a local Paiute Indian.